adamcrespi/adamcrespi.github.io/_projects/project3.md

     <p class="image-label">Figure 4: Design Verification</p>
   </div>

-<p> Talk about switches being screwed up due to incorrect footprint, shorting power supply and getting PCB hot, had to solder on a fix.</p>
+<p>After assembly, for my first test an issue arose with the switches due to an incorrect footprint in the PCB design.
+This error caused the switches to short the power supply, resulting in the PCB getting hot.
+To resolve the problem, a quick fix was implemented by manually soldering a switch to the side of the board.</p>

 <p>After all this, the PCB was fully functional</p>